PCI Approved Scanning Vendors: A Buyer’s Guide

 An Approved Scanning Vendor (ASV) is a company approved by the Payment Card Industry Security Standards Council (PCI SSC) that offers a scan solution to validate a merchant or service provider’s (scan customer) compliance with PCI DSS Requirement 11.2.2.

 The scans are designed to test for vulnerabilities from the outside in, looking for any potential and well-known weaknesses a bad actor can exploit to gain access to the company’s cardholder data environment (CDE).
-The overall purpose of ASV scanning is to identify low-hanging fruit that hackers can find from the internet using scanning tools or targeting your environment directly.
+The overall purpose of ASV scanning is to identify low-hanging fruit that hackers can find on the internet using scanning tools or targeting your environment directly.

 If you’re looking for a new approved scanning vendor, looking to switch to a new one, or want to negotiate a better contract with your current PCI consultants, this article will help you understand ASVs, what they offer, how they differ, and what if anything you can adjust in the scanning process.